 STAGE ONE of a Medicare prescription drug plan is the deductible.
 Not all plans have a deductible responsibility, so this may not apply to your plan.
-If it does apply, in 2022 the deductible could be as much as \$485.
-This means you would be responsible for the first \$485 at the pharmacy before your plan pays their part of the drug cost outlined in your plan.
-Usually this is only on higher tiered medication, but plans can change benefits yearly.
+If it does apply, in 2023 the deductible could be as much as \$505.
+This means you would be responsible for the first \$505 at the pharmacy before your plan pays their part of the drug cost outlined in your plan.
+Usually this deductible is on higher tiered medication, but not all plans are designed the same.

 STAGE TWO of a Medicare drug plan is what most are familiar with when they go to the pharmacy and pick up a medication.
 In this stage you have a set copay (ex. \$10, \$40) or a coinsurance (ex.
 20%) for the medication.
-You stay in this stage until your retail price of medication reaches the 2022 limit of \$4430.
+You stay in this stage until your retail price of medications reaches the 2023 limit of \$4660.
 Retail price includes your copays AND what your drug company provider has paid for the medication.
-Thus higher priced medication like brand names can push you through this stage limit of \$4430 at some point in the calendar year.
+Thus higher priced medication like brand names can push you to this stage's limit of \$4660 at some point in the calendar year.
 So, what happens when your retail spending hits this amount?